-The DAN Department has a grade policy which states that for courses in the 3000 range, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
-Although specific proportions of grades around this mean are not required, it is expected that a meaningful distribution around the mean will be achieved.
+The DAN Department has a grade policy which states that for courses in the 3000-4000 range, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
+In very exceptional circumstances only, class averages outside this range may be approved by the Undergraduate Chair or Chair.
+Class averages are not grounds for appeal.